Orion Oyj: Disclosure Under Chapter 9 Section 10 of the Securities Market Act (BlackRock, Inc.)

 Orion Corporation: Disclosure Under Chapter 9 Section 10 of the Securities Market Act (BlackRock, Inc.)

-Orion Corporation has received a disclosure under Chapter 9, Section 5 of the Securities Market Act, according to which the total number of Orion shares owned directly or indirectly by BlackRock, Inc. and its funds increased on 24 June 2021 above five (5) per cent of Orion Corporation's total shares.
+Orion Corporation has received a disclosure under Chapter 9, Section 5 of the Securities Market Act, according to which the total number of Orion shares owned directly, indirectly or through financial instruments by BlackRock, Inc. and its funds decreased on 28th June 2021 below five (5) per cent of Orion Corporation's total shares.

 |% of shares and voting rights